Updated: Oct 26, 2022

 Why did you co-author EduMagic Shine On?

-I had a great mentor, but I really wish I had the opportunity to chat and share with other educators that were also new to education.
+I had a great mentor, but I wish I had the opportunity to chat and share with other educators that were also new to education.

 Build the community with other beginning teachers.